ming71/CV_PaperDaily/README.md

 * Natural Adversarial Examples
 * Recent Advances in Deep Learning for Object Detection
 * Matrix Nets: A New Deep Architecture for Object Detection
 * Needles in Haystacks: On Classifying Tiny Objects in Large Images
+* CBNet: A Novel Composite Backbone Network Architecture for Object Detection
 <hr />
 <br>